WYCD

 WYCD (99.5 FM, "New Country 99-5 YCD") is a commercial radio station licensed to Detroit, Michigan.
-It broadcasts a country music format and is owned by Audacy, Inc. WYCD's offices and studios are on American Drive in Southfield, Michigan.
+It airs a country music radio format, and is owned by Audacy, Inc. WYCD's offices and studios are on American Drive in Southfield, Michigan.

-WYCD has an effective radiated power (ERP) of 17,500 watts.
-The transmitter, which shares a tower with several other Detroit-area FM stations, is on Radio Plaza in Ferndale.
-WYCD broadcasts using HD Radio technology; its HD-2 digital subchannel formerly aired "New Country", while the HD-3 subchannel formerly carried Contemporary Christian music as "The Crossing."
+WYCD has an effective radiated power (ERP) of 17,500 watts, its transmitter, is on Radio Plaza in Ferndale.
+WYCD broadcasts using HD Radio technology.

 History

 WCAR-FM and WABX

-In 1948, the 99.5 FM frequency was used by WCAR-FM in Pontiac, Michigan.
-It was the FM sister station of WCAR (now WDFN).
-In 1956, WCAR moved from Pontiac to Detroit.
-But few people owned FM radios in that era, so the FM signal was dropped, leaving 99.5 FM open in Detroit.
-(In 1964, WCAR bought WLIN-FM 92.3 and rename that station WCAR-FM.
-92.3 is now known as WMXD.)
+In 1948, the 99.5 FM frequency was used by WCAR-FM in Pontiac, Michigan, it was the FM sister station of WCAR (now WDFN).
+In 1956, WCAR moved from Pontiac to Detroit, however few people owned FM radios in that era, so the FM signal was dropped, leaving 99.5 FM open in Detroit.